TravelingTechGuy/racq/README.md

 - `options.clientId` - A GUID identifying the current queue client.
 Required for posting/getting/deleting messages
 - `options.persistedTokenPath` - If provided, auth token will be persisted locally, and looked for at this path

-If an options object is not provided, you'd need to prvide user name/ api key when calling `authenticate` and the following defaults will be assumed:
+If an options object is not provided, you'd need to provide user name/ api key when calling `authenticate` and the following defaults will be assumed:
 - `region` will be 'dfw'
 - `clientId` will be a randomly generated GUID
 - `persistedTokenPath` will be `null`, so the token wil not be persisted, and every call to `authenticate` will get to the server

 ###Authentication
 * `authenticate(userName, apiKey, callback)` - user name and apiKey can be skipped if provided at class initialization.
-If `persistedTokenPath` has been provided to constructor, the auth token will be saved to a local file, and read from it the next time `suthenticate is called.
-This could sae network calls, and speed future operatiosn.
+If `persistedTokenPath` has been provided to constructor, the auth token will be saved to a local file, and read from it the next time `authenticate is called.
+This could sae network calls, and speed future operations.
 Auth tokens are good for 24 hours.
 * `getClientId()` - return the client id of the queue.
 Useful if you've generated a random client id.
 * `deleteToken()` - deletes the currently used token, making it possible to re-authenticate even if the actual token hasn't expired yet.